-The Total Pension Liability in the December 31, 2014 actuarial valuation was determined using the following actuarial assumptions:
+The Total Pension Liability in the December 31, 2015 actuarial valuation was determined using the following actuarial assumptions:

-Inflation 3.0% per year Overall payroll growth 3.0% per year
+Inflation 2.5% per year

+Overall payroll growth 3.0% per year

-Investment rate of return 7.0%, net of pension plan investment expense, including infla
+Investment rate of return 6.75%, net of pension plan investment expense, including inflation

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, and beneficiaries were based on the gender-distinct RP2000 Combined Healthy Mortality Table, with male rates multiplied by 109% and female rates multiplied by 103%.
+Mortality rates for active members, retirees, and beneficiaries were based on the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment, with male rates multiplied by 109% and female rates multiplied by 103%.
 Based on the size of the city, rates are multiplied by a factor of 100%.
 The rates are projected on a fully generational basis by scale BB to account for future mortality improvements.
-For disabled annuitants, the gender-distinct RP2000 Disabled Retiree Mortality Table is used, with slight adjustments.
+For disabled annuitants, the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment are used with males rates multiplied by 109% and female rates multiplied by 103% with a 3-year set-forward for both males and females.
+In addition, a 3% minimum mortality rate is applied to reflect the impairment for younger members who become disabled.
+The rates are projected on a fully generational basis by scale BB to account for future mortality improvements subject to the 3% floor.

-Actuarial assumptions used in the December 31, 2014 valuation were based on the results of actuarial experience studies.
-The experience study in TMRS was for the period January 1, 2006 through December 31, 2009, first used in the December 31, 2010 valuation.
+Actuarial assumptions used in the December 31, 2015, valuation were based on the results of actuarial experience studies.
+The experience study in TMRS was for the period December 31, 2010 through December 31, 2014.
 Healthy post-retirement morality rates and annuity purchase rates were updated based on a Mortality Experience Investigation Study covering the 2009 through 2011, and the dated December 31, 2013.
 These assumptions were first used in the December 31, 2013 valuation, along with a change to the Entry Age Normal (EAN) actuarial cost method.
 Assumptions are reviewed annually.
 No additional changes were made for the 2014 valuation.

-The long-term expected rate of return on pension plan investments is 7.0%.
-The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the TMRS Board of Trustees.
+After the Asset Allocation Study analysis and experience investigation study, the Board amended the long-term expected rate of return on pension plan investments from 7% to 6.75%.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expect future real rates of return (expect returns, net of pension plan investment expenses and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+In determining their best estimate of a recommended investment return assumption under the various alternative asset allocation portfolios, GRS focused on the area between (1) arithmetic mean (aggressive) without an adjustment for time (conservative) and (2) the geometric mean (conservative) with an adjustment for time (aggressive).
+At its meeting on July 30, 2015, the TMRS Board approved a new portfolio target allocation.
+The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the TMRS Board of Trustees.
+Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the shortterm and long-term funding needs of TMRS.
 The target allocation and best estimates of arithmetic real rates return for each major assets class are summarized in the following table: